bon-cdp/notes/a.md

   Formula:
   $$\text{Proj}{\chi_j}(V) = \frac{1}{n} \sum{k=0}^{n-1} \overline{\chi_j(g^k)} \cdot \tau_k(V)$$
+  (note this is the sum from k=0 to n-1 just formatting weird on gh md)
   Intuition: Weighted average of all rotations of $V$, where weights are character values.

   Why it works: Character orthogonality ensures projections onto different characters don't interfere.